by Susan Flantzer and Scott Mehl

 As the clock struck 5 P.M. the passionate strains of “The Marche Heroique” echoed through the chapel as the bride made her way past such illustrious witnesses as Sir Andrew Lloyd Webber and David Frost to stand at the altar by her intended.
 A forty-five-minute ceremony followed, in which the bride was presented with a wedding band which, in the royal tradition, was fashioned from Welsh gold.
 At the conclusion of the nuptials, the Toccata from the 5th symphony and The Coronation March– Crown Imperial escorted the newly betrothed up the aisle.

 Following the ceremony, the new Earl and Countess of Wessex rode in an open carriage to the reception at Windsor Castle, greeting thousands of well-wishers who had come out to celebrate their marriage.

 The Wedding Reception

-The Honeymoon: The couple chose Birkhall Lodge, located five miles from Balmoral, for their four day honeymoon.
-The venue’s romantic past (Prince Philip, the groom’s father, proposed to the future Queen of England at the locale) makes the lodge a sentimental favorite among members of the royal family.
+The Honeymoon: The couple chose Birkhall Lodge, located five miles from Balmoral, for their four-day honeymoon.
+The venue’s romantic past (Prince Philip, the groom’s father, proposed to the future Queen of the United Kingdom at the locale) makes the lodge a sentimental favorite among members of the royal family.